braze-inc/braze-docs/_docs/_user_guide/sage_ai/recommendations.md

 ## Prerequisites

-You must have at least one [catalog][catalog] to take advantage of Item Recommendations.
+- You must have at least one [catalog][catalog] to take advantage of AI Item Recommendations.
-You must have purchase or event data on Braze (custom events or the purchase object) that includes a reference to unique product IDs stored in a catalog.
+- You must have purchase or event data on Braze (custom events or the purchase object) that includes a reference to unique product IDs stored in a catalog.

-{% alert tip %}
+### Important notes

 This page describes the free version of AI Item Recommendations.
-When using this version:
+When using the free version:

-1. You may only create 1 Recommendation per each of the types below in each Braze workspace.
+- You can create one recommendation per [recommendation type](#recommendation-type) in a workspace.
-2. Each recommendation will only updates the items recommended for each per user once per week.
+- The items recommended to each user in a recommendation update once a week.
-{% endalert %}

 ## Creating an AI Item Recommendation